Teeth Cleaning or Teeth Whitening?

 “Not all treatments have to be extensive or expensive”

-This could mean looking at options like fixed braces or Invisalign which is the more discreet choice.
+This could mean looking at options like fixed braces or Invisalign, which is the more discreet choice.
 If you opt for a fixed brace, then it will be on your teeth at all times whereas Invisalign is removable.
-Although their mechanics are a little different, they both share the same goal.
-Both are designed to get your teeth nice and straight by the end.

-Other options include composite bonding.
-For example, let’s say a patient didn’t want braces and only required minor changes to achieve their desired outcome then composite bonding would be the most viable solution.
-And how it works is material is added to the existing tooth to change the shape or the colour of a tooth.
+For example, let’s say a patient didn’t want braces and only required minor changes to achieve their desired outcome.
+Composite bonding would be the most viable solution for them.
+It works by adding material to the existing tooth to change the shape or the colour of a tooth.

 How do I know which method would work best for me?

-It really all depends on your own individual circumstance and the methods you are open to taking to get the smile you want.
-Dental examinations will give you a clear answer on what could work for you.
 For example, if a patient has a gap in between their teeth then their options to closing that space can range from orthodontic treatments such as braces to composite bonding to veneers or crowns.

 There are a lot of treatment options available for anyone who wants to improve the look of their teeth.
 Dentistry has changed a lot in recent years so not all treatments have to be extensive or expensive.
-It could be a very simple treatment that can be done in a day or if it’s a more advanced case than the treatment might have to be a little more involved.
-But the bottom line is, we’re there to help patients feel comfortable about their teeth and to help them achieve the results that they want.

 Contact Us